Skip to content

 • Click on the Add button

-• In the dialog that opens, fill the mandatory fields:
+• In the dialogue that opens, fill the mandatory fields:

 Field Mandatory Description